 My preferred type of vestibule space is side vestibules.
-These are typically on very wide side spaces that allow you to get in and out easily as you can simply store your gear on one side and have the exit door on the other side.
+These are typically on very wide side spaces that allow you to get in and out easily, as you can store your gear on one side and have the exit door on the other side.

-Some tents won’t come with vestibules or may come with super small and compact vestibule spaces, in this case, you could look to buy a specifically built add-on vestibule but for thru-hiking, this would be a silly amount of weight to add.
+Some tents won’t come with vestibules or may come with super small and compact vestibule spaces.
+In this case, you could buy a specifically built add-on vestibule, but for thru-hiking, this would be a silly amount of weight to add.

-If you chose to add your own DIY-ness you could carry something that could act as a roof for a temp space, like a tarp or other waterproof fabric that could be set up similar to a tarp providing rain and element protection.
+If you add your DIY-ness, you could carry something that could act as a roof for a temp space, like a tarp or other waterproof fabric that could be set up similar to a tarp providing rain and element protection.

 You should always cook at least 100 feet from the camp spot to ensure no food smell permeates the area where you intend to sleep.